Webhooks

 For example, you can use webhooks to notify an external system when a participant is confirmed for a course, or when another important event occurs in COMET.

-Webhooks send automated messages to a predefined URL (endpoint) every time a specific event happens.
-Each message includes details about the event in a structured format (payload), so the receiving system can process it automatically.
+Webhooks send automated messages to a predefined URL (endpoint) whenever a specific event occurs.
+Each message includes event details in a structured format (payload) so the receiving system can process it automatically.

 Configuration

-Webhooks can be configured in the Admin App under Settings → Webhooks.
+Webhooks can be configured in the Admin App under General → Integrations → Webhooks.

 Here, administrators can view all existing webhook configurations and create new ones.